 Focus areas.
-My research targets network systems, from wireless communication to mobile computing and distributed systems, with emphasis on energy efficiency.
-I am currently working on pervasive displays, data offloading, and the Internet of Things.
+My research targets network systems, from wireless communication to mobile and distributed computing, with emphasis on energy efficiency.
+I am currently working on the Internet of Things, data offloading, and pervasive displays.

 Objective.
 My goal is to understand currently-available technologies and systems, in terms of both performance and possible applications.
 I am also deeply interested in the design of efficient and practical solutions with impact on everyday life.